complxalgorithm/TweetKeywordMapper/README.md

 #### Configure Shell Scripts
 In order to run the <em>tkm</em> and <em>test</em> shell scripts, you will first need to make them executable.
 You can do this by running the following in the project directory:
 ```
-$ python3 sh_exec_config.py
+$ python3 -m tweetkeywordmapper.utils.sh_exec_config.py
 ```
-Most Bourne or C shell variants can run these scripts.
+Bourne or C shell variants can run these scripts.
 They will not work if you use PowerShell, for instance.

 ### Using Twitter API
 1. Set up a Twitter Developer account [here](https://developer.twitter.com).